-Outpatient Treatment for Teens
+Outpatient & Day Treatment Programs Teens

 Incorporating individual and group therapy, substance use awareness, and life skills training, our Outpatient Treatment offers specific treatment programs designed for teens who are experiencing challenges in their life.
 CFF’s outpatient services treat mental health and co-occurring substance use issues through a comprehensive, integrated approach on par with all of our programs.
 We determine the appropriate number of days of attendance and the right adolescent outpatient treatment for each client according to the specific needs of the individual and family.
-We are accepting new clients and conducting Level of Care Assessments either virtually or in person at our Center for Families’ Malvern facilities.
+We are accepting new clients and conducting Level of Care Assessments either virtually or in person at our Center for Families’ Malvern and West Chester facilities.

 What is CFF’s Intensive Outpatient Treatment Program?